 on the main menu.

-However, this command do not build any new hierarchies and the window may be empty if you have not built any hierarchies since the current solution is open.
+However, this command does not build any new hierarchies and the window may be empty if you have not built any hierarchies since the current solution has been open.

 - In the hierarchy tree view, select the desired node.